G-dubbbz/bryt-isen/README.md

 # Bryt Isen

 This is the project "Bryt Isen" made in the NTNU course TDT4140 - Programvareutvikling.
 The project is made in collaboration with:
-Arthur Brunborg
+Arthur Brunborg,
-Christoffer Ulvang Thorvaldsen
+Christoffer Ulvang Thorvaldsen,
-Dag Kristian Andersen
+Dag Kristian Andersen,
-Marie Aakvaag
+Marie Aakvaag,
-Nora Wirkola Langli
+Nora Wirkola Langli,
 Silje Holm Johannesen

 ## To preview the frontend: